vNeeL-code/A.G.I.-A.S.I./README.md

 **The secret weapon:** Samsung's Good Lock customization ecosystem enables the entire interface layer.

-**One Hand Operation+** provides 24 custom gestures for instant agent/app switching. **Wonderland** adds gyro-responsive wallpapers for ambient feedback.
+**One Hand Operation+** provides 24 custom gestures for instant agent/app switching. **Wonderland** adds gyro-responsive wallpapers for ambient feedback. **Edge Panels** create persistent toolbars for quick access.
 These aren't cosmetic features—they're the physical interface that makes multi-agent coordination feel like playing an instrument.

 Good Lock transforms Android from a static OS into a dynamic workspace.
 Without it, you're back to app-drawer hunting.

+**[📱 See the Interface in Action](https://www.tumblr.com/oracle-os/799430352502489088/edge-panels-from-one-hand-operations-and-function)** - Edge panels, gesture zones, and function bar mapping

 ### Why This Works When Others Don't